Skip to content

 Game Art Outsourcing vs. In-House Costs

-Game art services should also be compared against the costs of creating art in-house.
+Game art outsourcing services should also be compared against the costs of creating art in-house.
 Some considerations when comparing:

 Salaries – In-house artist salaries vary by experience and location.
 Outsourcing can provide flexibility.